opensource-spraakherkenning-nl/ASR_NL_benchmark/README.md

 In order to open a User Interface, run a command similar to the one above but now with the optional argument `-interactive`:

-- <code> docker run -it  --mount type=bind,source=SOURCE,target=/input  asrnlbenchmark/asr-nl-benchmark:latest python ASR_NL_benchmark -interactive </code>
+- <code> docker run -it -p 5000:5000 --mount type=bind,source=SOURCE,target=/input  asrnlbenchmark/asr-nl-benchmark:latest python ASR_NL_benchmark -interactive </code>

 Use a web browser to access the UI by navigating to "http://localhost:5000"